Pivot Tables: intermediate

 How will I be taught, and will there be any work outside the class?

-The course will be online, offered via Google Meets and Classroom.
+Step by step instruction, with demonstrations where appropriate, will help you grasp the concepts.
+Course notes will be provided by the tutor.
+The course will be online, offered via Zoom and Classroom.
 No outside assignments will be issued.

 Are there any other costs?
 Is there anything I need to bring?